 (rhymes with "see civ or plus" and "bee river gus")

 Piscivorous birds have several unique adaptations that help them catch their aquatic prey.
 Most fish-eating birds are equipped with specialized bills to capture fish either by spearing them with a sharp tip or catching them with ridged edges, and their bills are often very sensitive to detect the brush of prey even if the birds can't see the fish directly.
 More than just their bills are essential for catching prey, however, and most piscivorous birds also have one or more of the following adaptations:

 - Sharp, strong talons with a powerful grip for slippery prey

-- Heavily ridged or scaled feet to hold prey securely
+- Heavily ridged or scaled feet to hold wet prey securely in flight

 - Long, thin legs for wading into mud and water in search of prey

-- Larger, more productive uropygial glands for superior plumage waterproofing
+- Larger, more productive preen glands for superior plumage waterproofing

 - More tapered, flipper-like wings that can aid when pursuing prey underwater